Fabimhso/Fabiano-ChatBot/README.md

 And with the code "OPENAI_APIKEY = " enter your API Key and the chat will be ready to be used.

 ![image](https://github.com/user-attachments/assets/7faecd82-256d-493f-a626-ad763617bc85)

+## INSTRUCTIONS TO CHAT

+Chat is configured to answer user questions informally, to any question.
+To be more assertive, on line 19 of the code, you can change the instructions.

+EXAMPLE:

+"YOU ARE A CLINIC SECRETARY!
+WHEN THE USER ASKS, ANSWER IN ORDER, 1 - WHAT IS THE PREFERRED TIME?, 2 - WHAT SPECIALTY DO YOU NEED?" etc.